-Any individual or a Company can Purchase Property/Land in Cyprus.
-According to the Law for any European citizens/companies there is no purchase limit on real estate.
+Any individual or a Company can investment in Property/Land in Cyprus.
+According to the Law for any European citizens/companies there is no investment limit on real estate.

 For Non-European citizens/companies the restriction to buy property is set to two properties (Apartment, villa).
 If land is purchased, the size is limited to 4011 square meters.